Updated April 24, 2023

 Rasmussen University says that “some animators choose to develop a specialty, such as hand-drawing, designing 3D characters or creating computer-generated images (CGI).”
 Many work on a project-by-project basis, too, which gives you flexibility on when and who your work for.
 However, if you do work full-time with a salary, ZipRecruiter says animators average over $50,000 per year.

-The workforce has changed over the last couple of years.
-Job seekers and employees have found the opportunity to seek fulfilling careers that also pay well.
-That’s no different for creative people who want to find jobs that maximize on their originality.
+The workforce has changed over the last few years.
+Many job seekers have found wide opportunities exist for fulfilling careers that also pay well.
+That’s no different for creative people who want to find jobs that maximize on their originality and compensate them well for it.
 If you want to start a new career or just change up your current position, these high-paying jobs for creative people may be a great place to start.

 Get your job search started by heading over to the Insight Global job board and checking out our thousands of openings.